Stephen Raveendra: Early life, schooling and collegiate studies

 Officer Raveendra is the son of an illustrious Police Officer DSP M. B. Ranjit who earlier retired as the Assistant Commissioner of Police, Asifnagar Division, Hyderabad City Police.
 Raveendra was schooled at St. Paul's High School, Little Flower Junior College and Nizam College, all in Hyderabad.
-He passed out of Nizam College in 1994 and then entered the portals of Department of Zoology at the University College of Science, Osmania University.
+He graduated from Nizam College in 1994 and then entered the portals of Department of Zoology at the University College of Science, Osmania University.
 There were learned Entomologists comprising Professors S.S.Thakur, B. Julius Divakar, P. Judson, B. Kishen Rao and others.
-Stephen was enthused by Entomology and specialized in it and passed out of the learned portals of the University in 1996.
+Stephen was enthused by Entomology and specialized in it and graduated from the learned portals of the University in 1996.

 After post-graduate studies at Department of Zoology, Osmania University where he received a gold medal in Zoology, he cleared the Union Public Service Commission entrance and opted for IPS and underwent training at the Sardar Vallabhai Patel National Police Academy, Hyderabad.

 Career

-Raveendra's initial posting was in Warangal District where he was groomed by Damodar Gautam Sawang, then the Deputy Inspector General of Police, Warangal Range.
+Raveendra's initial posting was in Warangal District where he was groomed by Damodar Gautam Sawang, the then Deputy Inspector General of Police, Warangal Range.
 Incidentally, Noel Swaranjit Sen happened to be the Director General and Inspector General of Police of Andhra Pradesh when Raveendra was in Warangal District.
 The colleagueship of Swaranjit-Sawang-Stephen helped in containing the terrorist tactics of Naxalites.

-In the past sometime in 2019, it was indicated that Stephen Raveendra has been tipped to be the new Intelligence Chief of Andhra Pradesh w.e.f 30 May.
+In the past, sometime in 2019, it was indicated that Stephen Raveendra has been tipped to be the new Intelligence Chief of Andhra Pradesh w.e.f 30 May.
 Moves by the incumbent Chief Minister, Y. S. Jaganmohan Reddy to his neighbouring counterpart, K. Chandrashekar Rao point towards this direction and steps seem to have been made at the Centre to quickly move the files and get the Officer on deputation from Telangana to Andhra Pradesh.